suyinwb/World_Weather_Analysis/README.md

 # World Weather Analysis

-At the most fundamental level, Jack needs help answering a question: How might we provide real-time suggestions for our client's ideal hotels?
+How might we provide real-time suggestions for our client's ideal hotels?
 Your first task was to define what you meant by "ideal."
 So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.

-When you get back to your desk, your first step is to write out a basic plan for how you'll write code that can do this fairly complex task.

-Here's an outline of your project plan:
+Outline of project plan:

-Task: Collect and analyze weather data across cities worldwide.
+* Task: Collect and analyze weather data across cities worldwide.
-Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+* Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
-Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
+* Method: Create a Pandas DataFrame with 2000 or more of the world's unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

-Your analysis of the data will be split into three main parts, or stages.
+The analysis of the data will be split into three main parts, or stages.

 Collect the Data